Protect and Survive: Origins

-Wartime Broadcasting Service

 During the early 1970s, the BBC and the Home Office produced a radio script advising the public of what to do in the event of nuclear attack.
-This was eventually published in October 2008 on the BBC's website, with the full correspondence made available to the public via The National Archives.
+This was eventually published in October 2008 on the BBC's website, with related correspondence made available to the public via The National Archives.
 The script used very similar language and style to the later Protect and Survive series.
 In particular, it emphasised the need for citizens to remain in their homes, and not to try to evacuate elsewhere.

-During the exchange of correspondence between the BBC and various government departments, several letters seem to suggest that a booklet for public consumption was already being discussed.
-In a letter from the Central Office of Information, dated 12 March 1974, a request for information from The Home Office about a proposed booklet read as follows: